 2.2 All orders for Goods shall be deemed to be an offer by the Buyer to purchase Goods from the Seller pursuant to these Conditions.
-The Buyer’s order shall only be deemed to be accepted within 2 working days of receipt or if the Seller issues a written confirmation of the order, at which point, a contract shall come into existence between the Buyer and Seller.
-For smaller items such as spares and accessories the acceptance period shall be reduced to 4 working hours.
+The Buyer’s order shall be deemed to be accepted on the earlier of the date when the Seller issues a written confirmation of the order, or 2 Business Days after the date on which the order is received by the Seller, at which point, a contract shall come into existence between the Buyer and Seller.

 2.3 These Conditions may not be varied except by the written agreement of Niall Dyer, Managing Director, of the Seller

-3.1 The Price shall be the Seller’s current list price unless otherwise agreed.
+3.1 The Price shall be as set out in the Seller’s current list price unless otherwise agreed.
 The Price is exclusive of:

 3.1.1 VAT which shall be due at the rate in force on the date of the Seller’s invoice; and

-3.2.1 The Buyer may cancel any order for large Goods such as couches and chairs within 3 days of the receipt or confirmation of order (whichever is later), subject to payment of a re-stocking fee of 10% of the total Price.
-After this time there will be an additional fee of £50 plus any carriage costs incurred as per 3.1.2
+3.2.1 The Buyer may cancel any order for Goods (other than accessories and spares) such as couches and chairs within 3 days of the receipt of the order by the Seller or (if later) confirmation of order by the Seller, subject to payment of a re-stocking fee of 10% of the total Price.
+After this time there will be an additional fee of £50 plus any carriage costs already incurred as per 3.1.2

-3.2.2 The Buyer may cancel any order for smaller Goods such as accessories and spares within 4 working hours of receipt of the order, subject to payment of a re-stocking fee of 10% of the total Price.
+3.2.2 The Buyer may cancel any order for accessories and spares within 4 working hours of receipt of the order, subject to payment of a re-stocking fee of 10% of the total Price.
 After this time there will be an additional fee of £20 plus any carriage costs incurred as per 3.1.2

 - Payment and Interest